 COVID has impacted everyone in our community but its biggest impact has been on the most vulnerable.
 Jesus calls us to love our neighbours and to especially care for those who are most in need.
 One of the needs providing food to those who can’t afford it.
-St John’s is partnering with three local community groups to provide food support to those in need.
+St John’s is partnering with other local community groups to provide food support to those in need.

 A community food pantry has been installed at St John’s, accessibly 24/7 by those needing food supplies for any reason.
-This has been done in partnership with Diamond Valley Community Support
+This has been done in partnership with Diamond Valley Community Support.

 The pantry is located under the veranda of the portable building at the top of the carpark at St John’s Diamond Creek.